4rkal/blog/content/posts/howsshworks.md

 ---
-title: "How SSH works"
+title: How SSH works
 date: 2023-02-25T19:36:25+03:00
 tags:
+  - "ssh"
-- ssh
+  - "linux"
 ---
 If you work in the IT industry, you’ve undoubtedly heard of ssh.
 But how does it work?\
 SSH (secure shell) is a network protocol that allows two computers to connect securely over the internet.
 SSH uses encryption to prevent hackers from reading data sent between two connected devices.\